DumitruGOR/DATA115-PersonalProject/README.md

 ## Descriptions of Code and Materials

 The raw data downloaded from the sources described above are uploaded in .csv form as Project Data.csv.
-The processed data with better column names are uploaded as Processed_Project_Data.csv and R-Studio Work is uploaded as Personal_Project_R.csv
+The processed data with better column names are uploaded as FCS2020.csv and R-Studio Work is uploaded as Personal_Project_R.csv